 Image thanks to Maps.Me

 Imagine this, you’ve just landed at your destination with all your luggage.
-You’re standing out the front of the airport and you have no idea how to get where your staying.
+You’re standing out the front of the airport and you have no idea how to get where you are staying.
 Don’t freak out, Maps.Me means you’ll be alright.
 When you are in a new city and got lost (again) this app gives can get you to where you’re going.
 Download offline maps and use the navigation tool without wasting precious internet data.
 This way you’ll always find your way back to your hostel.
 Or the club.

 Image thanks to Charmin

 No toilets in sight?
 Thanks to Charmin, there’s no more need to track down a dunny before disaster strikes.
-Sometimes as your need to use the thunderbox increases, your demand for what constitutes a toilet decreases - especially when you might have had a little too much of that delicious goon.
+Sometimes as you need to use the thunderbox increases, your demand for what constitutes a toilet decreases - especially when you might have had a little too much of that delicious goon.
 In this situation the app shows you the nearest toilets which are also grouped in the categories “sit” and “squat”.
 I think that speaks for itself.

 Image thanks to OpenTable